Comparing WordPress vs. Magento for eCommerce

 What about using both Magento and WordPress together?
 For big established Magento stores who need to turn their focus to strategies such as content marketing, this can be a good choice.
 In fact, WP Engine still offers benefits to sites that use Magento to power eCommerce store alongside their WordPress sites.

 Choosing from Magento or WordPress may be a tough call, but one of the most vital decisions for eCommerce sites is choosing reliable hosting.
-WP Engine has comprehensive plans to keep your WordPress sites running smoothly, no matter the size or amount of web traffic.
+WP Engine has comprehensive WordPress hosting plans to keep your sites running smoothly, no matter the size or amount of web traffic.